Mustang Memorial Field: History and renovation

-The recognition and subsequent renaming for the ensuing 15 years was the result of an $8 million donation to renovate Mustang Stadium by Mr. Alex Spanos, the largest single donation in the school's history at the time.
-At the next season's home opener following the dedication, Cal Poly debuted a tailgating section perpendicular to the stadium's entrance along South Perimeter Road, and set a sellout record of 11,075 fans as the Mustang football team defeated Weber State 47-19.

-Previous expansions to the stadium's steel east-side grandstands were completed in 1972 and 1979.
+The recognition and subsequent renaming for the ensuing 15 years was the result of an $8 million donation to renovate Mustang Stadium by Alex Spanos, the largest single donation in the school's history at the time.
+At the next season's home opener following the dedication, Cal Poly debuted a tailgating section perpendicular to the stadium's entrance along South Perimeter Road, and set a sellout record of 11,075 fans as the Mustang football team defeated Weber State.Previous expansions to the stadium's steel east-side grandstands were completed in 1972 and 1979.